 He was among the 15 volunteers in the high-dose group.

-with forty-five days three of these a shocking twenty per cent experienced serious adverse events according to madera's press release meaning they required hospitalization and medical intervention Alex can't even remember it's Moderna.
+The 45 days, three of these, a shocking 20% experienced serious adverse events, according to Madera's press release, meaning they required hospitalization and medical intervention.

 So this is a perfect example of how Alex ends up lying to his audience by never actually checking into any of the information he repeats.